 - The Quiet Type: The 210 Deck Boat is a great way to get out on the water without having to invite everybody you know.
-It has a comfortable layout, and is an easy way to enjoy the water without having to go overboard.
+It has a comfortable layout and is an easy way to enjoy the water without having to go overboard (pun intended).
 It's also versatile enough that, if you're feeling social, you can easily switch it up and host your very own cocktail party aboard.

 - The Adventurous Type: The 215 Deck Boat is a great choice if you feel like blowing off some steam on the water.
-This is a boat that's outfitted to handle just about anything, while bringing lots of folks along for the ride.
-It's an exciting model that's built to surprise and is perfect for thrill-seekers—those who might prefer to catch more air than water sometimes.
+This is a boat that's outfitted to handle just about anything while bringing lots of folks along for the ride.
+It's an exciting model that's built to surprise and is perfect for thrill-seekers and those who might prefer to catch more air than water sometimes.

 - The Party Animal: An Element XR7 is able to blend the elegance of a deck boat with the functionality of a pontoon boat.
-The layout is huge, so it's perfect for lots of people to climb onboard, and there's a little something for everybody to enjoy here.
+The layout is huge, so it's perfect for lots of people to climb onboard.
+There's a little something for everybody to enjoy here.
 Want comfort, space, style, performance and popularity?
 This is the boat for you.

 Bayliner: Better Deck Boats, Better Boating